 In 2011, World Rowing and WWF, the World Wide Fund for Nature, began an alliance to use rowing to educate and raise awareness about freshwater.
-Now we have united to take action on the global freshwater issues that threaten our planet, and have identified this lower basin of the Kafue River, in Zambia, as a place in which all these challenges are faced.
+In 2015, we launched the Kafue River & Rower Centre as a joint project to take action on the global freshwater issues that threaten our planet.

 This project is a unique opportunity for us to give back.
 World Rowing calls on all rowers, former and current, to ensure it can be built, fully-equipped and sustainably operated so that it can achieve its objectives for water research and rowing.
 Your support is critical.